acuna-public/JabaDaba/README.md

 # JabaDaba
-JabaDaba is a powerful library-wrapper for Java<br>
+JabaDaba is a powerful wrapper for Java<br>
 <br>

 **Usage**